cropmapteam/Scotland-crop-map/README.md

   DATASETS
 ============
-THERE ARE 3 DATASETS INCLUDED IN SCOTTISH CROPS ANALYSIS:
+THERE ARE 4 DATASETS INCLUDED IN SCOTTISH CROPS ANALYSIS:

 1 - crop-growing-seasons.csv
 Format: CSV
-Size: 5 kb (tiny)
+Size: 5 KB (tiny)
 Contents: information about crops growing life-cycle.
 Use: shows a generic crops growth pattern through the year (Jan to Dec).
 It will give you an idea of the data pattern you should expect to see in satellite images.

-2 - kelso-monthlyzonal-2018-fixed.csv
+2 - ground_truth_v5_2018_inspection_kelso_250619_zonal_stats_for_ml.csv
 Format: CSV
-Size: 303 kb (very small)
+Size: 303 KB (very small)
-Contents: includes VV and VH means and variances for Jan to Oct 2018.
+Contents: Kelso LABELLED (ie. fields with crop types) data including VV and VH means and variances for Jan to Oct 2018.
 Use: use to build Random Forest model.

+3 - kelso_to_be_classified.csv
+Format: CSV
+Size: 46.9 MB (big)
+Contents: Kelso UN-LABELLED (ie. fields without crop types) data including VV and VH means and variances for Jan to Oct 2018.
+Use: run it through the Random Forest model to assign crop type to each field.

-3 - images in Train and Test folders (see James Crone at EDINA for folders location)
+4 - images in Train and Test folders (see James Crone at EDINA for folders location)
 Format: TIF
-Size: 150 meg x 4 folders (huge!)
+Size: 150 MB x 4 folders (huge!)
 Contents: images of individual fields, split between Train and Test sets, and by crop-type withing each set.
 Use: use to build Neural Network model.